-It’s important that before you go into this, you have already familiarised yourself with the behaviour.
+It’s important that before you go into this, you have already familiarised yourself with the extension.
 This means that you have an understanding of what it is capable of, but also what it is limited by.
 For developers, this also means having a technical understanding of how it functions so that you can make judgement calls with as few assumptions as you can manage.

-For techies, we also recommend that you become familiar with the technical aspects of the behaviour, and have a play and explore so that you know the limitations of what the code can and cannot do.
+For techies, we also recommend that you become familiar with the technical aspects of the extension, and have a play and explore so that you know the limitations of what the code can and cannot do.

 Identifying a Potential Form